rust-lang/rfcs/text/3550-new-range.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

-- Hide or deprecate range-related items directly under `ops`, without breaking existing links or triggering deprecation warnings on previous editions.
+- Hide or deprecate range-related items directly under `ops` (without breaking existing links or triggering deprecation warnings on previous editions).
 - `RangeTo(Inclusive)::rev()` that returns an iterator?
 - `IterRangeInclusive` can be optimized to take advantage of the case where the bounds don't occupy the full domain of the index type: